 3. Summary

 Some caution is required to ensure that all stations are visited equally often in a year.
-In this balanced design, it is straightforward to compute statistics over all measurements of a station in a month and all stations in a year have the same number of visit.
-It is possible to modify the analysis i only some stations are visited on a particular date with an unequal number of visits to a station in a year.
+In this balanced design, it is straightforward to compute statistics over all measurements of a station in a month and all stations in a year have the same number of visits.
+It is possible to modify the analysis if only some stations are visited on a particular date with an unequal number of visits to a station in a year.
 A simple way to deal with unbalance would be to delete some of the observations, but better methods are available.

+The protocol assumes that the observation points allow the observer to see all the waterfowl on the wetland between them so differential coverage over time may not be a problem.

 References